The Master of Science in Economic Theory and Policy

 - Research Workshop I*

 - Thesis Seminar*

 - Two Electives

 The M.S.
-ThesisThe M.S. thesis is completed in the second year of the program and must be an original piece of work, possibly linked to some aspect of the research practicum.
-The intention is for the student to pursue a topic intensively, drawing on and integrating knowledge from the coursework and research practicum and demonstrating skill in developing and conveying recommended policies and action on a particular issue or problem.
+ThesisThe M.S. thesis is completed in the second year of the program and must be an original piece of work, possibly linked to some aspect of the student's research.
+The intention is for the student to pursue a topic intensively, drawing on and integrating knowledge from the coursework and research, demonstrating skill in developing and conveying recommended policies and action on a particular issue or problem.